Skip to main content

 • Make informed decisions to improve search content and configuration

-The Search Analytics Dashboard is an out-of-the-box dashboard that can be accessed from the Analytics page.
+The Search Analytics Dashboard is an out-of-the-box dashboard can that can be enabled from Settings page.

 To view the dashboard: